gymreklab/STRDenovoTools/README.md

 The sample IDs in the VCF output file must match those in the .fam file and should not be repeated across families.

+Note, GangSTR only estimates the number of repeat units.
+It will not output sequence differences, or differences from the reference allele consisting of a non-integer number of repeats.
+HipSTR can detect sequence differences, or non-integer changes in repeat copy number.
+To collapse alleles or the same length, or round alleles to the nearest repeat copy number, use the following options:

+* `--combine-alleles-by-length`: Collapse alleles of the same length to one.
+* `--round-alleles`: Round allele lengths to nearest repeat unit.

 <a name="filtering"></a>
 ## Filtering options

-MonSTR provides the following options for filtering calls or families:
+MonSTR provides the following filtering options:

 General filters:

 * `--min-coverage <INT>`: Discard calls with less than this much coverage, based on the VCF FORMAT:DP field.
 Default: 0.
 * `--min-score <FLOAT>`: Discard calls with less than this score, based on the VCF FORMAT:Q field.
 Default: 0.
 * `--filter-hom`: Filter calls where the child is homozygous for new allele.
-* `--require-all-chilrewn`: Discard loci in family where not all children have calls.
+* `--require-all-chilren`: Discard loci in family where not all children have calls.
 For example, if processing a quad family, but only one child has a call, discard the locus.
+* `--family <STR>`: Restrict to analyzing this family (based on the family ID in the .fam file).
+* `--require-num-children <INT>`: Require family to have this many children.
+Default: 0.
+* `--region <STR>`: Restrict to loci in this region (chrom:start-end).
+* `--period <INT>`: Restrict to loci with this repeat unit length.
+* `--max-num-alleles <INT>`: Filter loci with more than this many alleles.
+Default: 25.

 HipSTR-specific filters: